What are the effects of interest rates on the stock market?

 Value stocks, by contrast, are stocks of well-established companies that pay stable and regular dividends.
 These companies enjoy continued demand even during times when people spend less.

 Moreover, financial sector shares like banks, mortgage lenders, credit providers, insurance providers, etc, may see share price appreciation as projected earnings from increased interest rates rise.

 Value stocks perform better as they generally carry less risk than growth stocks, which means lower returns and dividends are acceptable to investors.

 The relationship between interest, stocks and bonds

 The relationship between interest rates and bonds follows an inverse pattern.
-That is, as interest rates rise, bond prices fall, and vice versa.
+That is, as interest rates rise, bond prices fall.
 This is because a bond’s price must adjust to remain competitive and attractive to investors when all the other rates change.